How to Enable or Disable Autofill Passwords and Passkeys in Microsoft Edge on Windows 11

 Always Enable With Custom Primary Password

-When you always enable the custom primary password setting, all users on the computer must use autofill, and Edge will always ask for the primary password before filling any passwords, preventing users from turning it off.
+Always enabling the custom primary password setting forces all users on the computer to use autofill and always requires the primary password before filling any passwords.
+This prevents users from disabling the security feature.
+You can set this up using a registry file.

 Click the Download button below to download the registry file, then follow the steps at step 7.